sarahconnollybristol/cs-uob.github.io/PGT/TB1/Intro2CS.md

 Teaching will be delivered through a combination of synchronous and asynchronous sessions, including lectures, practical activities supported by drop-in sessions, group work and self-directed exercises

 ### Assessment Details
+- 20% individual weekly online quizzes
-20% individual coursework comprising a series of weekly on-line quizzes, and 80% group coursework comprising a 20-minute presentation and 2000-word report on a selected topic in computer science.
+- 20% 20-minute group presentation
+- 60% 2000-word report on a selected topic in computer science

-Designed to give you some history and context for the study of computer science, as well as start you thinking about your summer projects.
-(Yes, you should start thinking about it now!)
-- Unit director: Oliver Ray and Paul Marshall
-- Assessment: 100% coursework (Usually a single essay or report)
 - Credit points: 10